yurivital/sam/README.md

 [![SAM CI](https://github.com/yurivital/sam/actions/workflows/github-actions-main.yml/badge.svg)](https://github.com/yurivital/sam/actions/workflows/github-actions-main.yml)

-SAM is an toolbox for people dealing with various type of documents in different languages.
+SAM is a toolbox for people dealing with various type of documents in different languages.
 Specifications are mainly edicted by my beloved wife, but feel free make suggestions.

 ## Principle

 ### Document manager

-The atomic element of the system is the `Document`, basicly a file, that can receive transformations, such as automatic translation, Optical character recognition, Speech-To-Text, ...
+The atomic element of the system is the `Document`, basically a file, that can receive transformations, such as automatic translation, Optical character recognition, Speech-To-Text, ...

-Document are handled by a file manager, wich organise documents by `Entities` (can be client or Business Unit) and by `Project`.
+Document are handled by a file manager, which organise documents by `Entities` (can be client or Business Unit) and by `Project`.

 ## Dependencies